toptensoftware/moe-js/readme.md

 ## Async Templates

-By default, templates are compiled to be executed syncrhonously, but Moe-js can also build an async template that returns a promise.
-This lets you use `async` statements within the template itself.
+By default, templates are compiled to be executed synchronously, but Moe-js can also build an async template functions that returns a promise.
+This lets you use `await` statements within the template itself.
 To compile an async template, pass either `true` or `{ asyncTemplate: true }` as the second parameter to any of the compile functions.

 ```Javascript
 // Compile an async template (Note use of "await model.promise")